 To make your search for the perfect stethoscope easier we’ve provided a list of our top 8 stethoscopes along with reviews of each stethoscope.

-At under $50 the 3M Littmann Select Stethoscope is a decently priced stethoscope in our top 8 list and is an excellent stethoscope for those looking for both quality and a good price.
+First one the list is this 3M Littmann Select Stethoscope,which is a fairly decently priced stethoscope and is an excellent stethoscope for those looking for both quality and a good price.

 The littmann select stethoscope comes with a tunable diaphragm for listening to both high and low frequency sounds and has a non chill rim that ensures the patient is comfortable while being listened to.